osghaffar/osghaffar.github.io/_posts/2018-12-22-Ichimoku-Algo-Trading.md

 ![Report of algo test](/images/ichimoku-report.png "report of algo test")

+We can see that the algorithm made a net profit of $3089, which is about a ~31% return on the year.
+Not bad at all!
+But there are certainly improvements that can be made.

+One thing definite positive is that the maximal drawdown was 13.45%, and you can see in the profit graph that the equity (green line) never dipped below the account balance very much.
+This means that we weren't holding a large losing trade.

+Additionally, our short trades were only successful 50% of the time, and our long trades were only successful ~39% of the time.
+The fact that we still made a profit off those numbers is surprising, and points to the power of the Ichimoku system, as our largest profit trade ($438) was about 4x as high as our biggest losing trade (-$101).

+### Conclusion
+To conclude, I would say that this system is definitely effective and has great potential.
+The 9, 26, and 52 appear to be a definite sweet spot, as they allow the system to be reactive to the market - not too reactive where it will trigger a trade when there is volatility, and not _not_ reactive enough, to the point where you're missing out on profitable trades - to be effective.

+I would also go as far as to say this is one of the only trading systems that can be profitable by itself, without other indicators being involved. <a href="https://www.babypips.com/learn/forex/what-is-the-most-profitable-indicator">This experiment done by BabyPips</a> appears to corroborate this, as they did a very similar trading system as we did in this blog post.

 #### References
 -----------------
 <a name="footnote1">1</a>: <a href="https://docs.mql4.com">MQL4 documentation</a>

 <a name="footnote2">2</a>: <a href="https://docs.mql4.com/indicators/iichimoku">MQL4 iIchimoku documentation</a>

+3: <a href="https://www.babypips.com/learn/forex/what-is-the-most-profitable-indicator">What is the Best Technical Indicator?</a>